reeceorbuck/sorrento-dental/_posts/2018-01-06-Meet-the-team.md

 ![sara thumbnail](/media/staff/thumbnails/sara.jpg)
 ##### Sara Drake
-Sara is available for bookings all through the day in Wednesdays and Thursdays.[^2]
+Sara is available for bookings all through the day in Wednesdays and Thursdays.

-[^2]: basic footnote content

 ---